-Prerequisite: CIS 505.
+Prerequisite: CIS 601.
 An intensive presentation and appraisal of the fundamental technology and practice of database management systems design, implementation and application.
 This course examines the organization and management of data and databases.
+Credit: 3 semester hours.

 CIS 646 Computer Simulation Methods